Praveenraj1024/javaexerciseone/README.md

 a.
 Number guessed is more than original number
 b.
 Number guessed is less than original number
 c.
 Number guessed matches the original number

+9. Write a program to reverse any string without using String Buffer.
+Input : london
+Output : nodnol